hasanalsharoh/SIMPApy/README.md

     1. For RNAseq data: TPM, or normalized counts.
 FPKM, RPKM may work, but the tool was not validated on them.
     2. For CNV data: Copy numbers.
 Each gene must have its individual copy numbers.
     3. For DNAm data: Beta values.
 The values must be mapped to gene names rather than CpG sites.
-- The dataframes must contain sample divided into 2 groups, cases and controls.
+- The dataframes must contain samples divided into 2 groups, cases and controls.
 For the case group, each sample must start with the name 'tm', while for the control group, each sample must start with 'tw'.
 - It is possible to use more than 2 groups.
 For example:

         Assume 3 groups (group1, group2, group3).
 Analyses could be done between group1 and group2, and then group3 and group2, or group3 and group1, according to preference.